simongonzalezdc/GameStory-Lab/README.md

 - **AI-agent optimized**: Technical specs include exact file paths, build order, and implementation guidance
 - **Flexible**: Adapts questions based on your answers and project type
 - **Complete**: Covers all aspects from architecture to deployment
+- **ZIP Export**: Download all documentation as a single ZIP archive via `GET /api/architect/export/:projectId`

+---

+## 💬 AI Assistant Panel

+### **What It Does**

+The Assistant Panel provides project-level AI chat assistance with a proposal system.
+You can:
+- Chat with AI about your project concepts
+- Receive AI-generated proposals for concept improvements
+- Accept or reject proposals to update your concepts
+- Use the assistant in both concept editing and architect workflows

+### **How to Use**

+1. Open a project in the editor
+2. Click the **Assistant Panel** button (💬 icon)
+3. Start chatting with the AI about your project
+4. Review proposals when the AI suggests changes
+5. Accept proposals to create new concept versions

+### **Proposal Types**

+- **Concept Updates**: AI suggests improvements to mechanics or lore
+- **Architect Documents**: AI generates documentation based on your project

+### **Features**

+- **Session Persistence**: Messages and proposals persist across page reloads
+- **Context-Aware**: Assistant has access to your project's current concept and metadata
+- **Proposal System**: Review changes before applying them
+- **Version Tracking**: Accepted proposals create new concept versions automatically

 ---